BREAKING

 about their connection with this particular female that

-touches on a very primitive
+touches on a primitive

-her deficits and disturbances.
+seem magical, despite her deficits and disturbances.

 The

-from this mess.
+and extricate yourself from this mess.

 WE